DCC: Data-Centric Compilation of Machine Learning Kernels for Processing-In-Memory Architectures

-Host xPU and PIM cores require different data layouts to fully leverage the available memory bandwidth, necessitating software-managed data rearrangements (Fig.~\ref{fig:pim-arch-overview}).
+PIM devices \revE{typically operate in two modes.
+Either Host xPU executes a kernel (e.g., compute-intensive kernel) and uses PIM devices as standard DRAM memory for loads/stores.
+Or, Host xPU offloads a kernel (e.g., memory-intensive kernel) to PIM cores, and PIM cores execute the kernel by accessing their local DRAM banks exclusively.
+We find that} Host xPU and PIM cores require different data layouts to fully leverage their available memory bandwidth, \CamOne{which necessitates} software-managed data rearrangements (Fig.~\ref{fig:pim-arch-overview}).
 Host xPU distributes consecutive elements \emph{across} multiple DRAM banks to exploit bank-level parallelism for large bandwidth, when accessing multiple elements as a cache line.
 Instead, PIM cores require consecutive elements \emph{within} the same bank: since each core accesses data only from its local bank(s), maximizing local bandwidth requires placing consecutive elements in the same bank to efficiently fetch multiple elements at once as a block.
-Thus, PIM kernel execution has three steps (Fig.~\ref{fig:pim-arch-overview}): (1) input data rearrangements to place consecutive elements within the same banks for local PIM core processing, (2) computation execution on PIM cores, and (3) output data rearrangements to either merge partial results from step (2) on PIM cores or prepare output data for Host access by redistributing consecutive elements across multiple banks.
-Data rearrangements in steps (1) and (3) are needed even if data is mapped to the same bank, that is used for either Host or PIM access.
-They are typically performed via the Host memory bus (outside PIM devices), thus incurring significant \textbf{data movement overheads}.
+Thus, PIM kernel execution has three steps (Fig.~\ref{fig:pim-arch-overview}): \textcircled{1} input data rearrangements to place consecutive elements within the same bank for local PIM core processing, \textcircled{2} computation execution on PIM cores, and \textcircled{3} output data rearrangements to either merge partial results from step \textcircled{2} on PIM cores or prepare output data for Host access by redistributing consecutive elements across multiple banks. \CamOne{Data rearrangements} are typically performed via the Host memory bus (outside PIM devices), thus incurring significant data movement overheads.